franos-bash/minecraft-docker-backup-bash/README.md

 ```

 In this example, the script will run every day at **4:00 AM** and **4:00 PM** (16:00).
 The cron format is `minute hour day month weekday`.

+Visit https://crontab.guru/ to check crontab syntax if not sure

 ## What it does